markstephenburnham/patandjackweb/README.md

 # Pat & Jack Stories

-This code can be a good start to learn to use the OpenAI API to generate content with a simple prompt and some ways to customize output.
+This code can be a good start to learn to use the OpenAI API to generate content with a simple prompt and includes some ways to customize output.

 This application generates concise stories for a 10-year-old audience, featuring two brothers, Pat and Jack, who embark on adventures in rural western Pennsylvania.
 It was inspired by stories my grandfather told when I was a kid.
 The stories are generated using OpenAI's GPT-4 model, with the ability to customize elements of the story by selecting specific story elements.

 ## Table of Contents